-Kevin's writing has been featured at NBC News, INTO, Salon, Quartz, Huffington Post, The Feminist Wire, Washington Post, and The Establishment.
+In 2010, he created the popular "Politicizing Beyoncé" curriculum, and has taught the course as a full semester offering at universities and traveled the world for speaking engagements/workshops based on the curriculum.
+Kevin's writing has also been featured at NBC News, INTO, Salon, Quartz, Huffington Post, The Feminist Wire, Washington Post, The Establishment, among other outlets.
 He has appeared on CNN, HuffPost Live, and was a regular featured contributor on MSNBC's "So POPular with Janet Mock."
-Born and raised in Logan, UT, Kevin currently resides in Brooklyn, NY with his boyfriend and their senior chihuahua.
-His book, Ain't I A Diva?: Beyoncé and the Power of Pop Culture Pedagogy, is on Beyoncé curriculum, pedagogy, and politics--forthcoming from the Feminist Press at CUNY, June 2019.
+His first book, Ain't I A Diva?: Beyoncé and the Power of Pop Culture Pedagogy, was published by the Feminist Press at CUNY in 2019.